Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: Topological solutions of Drinfeld--Sokolov hierarchies

 \subsection{An algorithm to compute topological tau functions}

-Let us consider the entries of the matrices $g(\bt;z)$ and $\gamma(z)$ in the section above as graded formal series, and introduce a counting parameter $\lambda$ as follows:

-That is to say, the entries of the logarithm of $g(\bt;z)$ and $\gamma(z)$ are given $\ld$-degree equal to the absolute value of their principal degree.
-This grading fulfills Assumption \ref{equivassumption}, hence using Theorems \ref{thmtaufunction}, \ref{thm-tautauDS} and \ref{thm-gm} we arrive at the following result: \begin{thm} Let $\fg$ be an arbitrary untwisted affine Kac--Moody algebra.
+Combining the results of the two previous sections, we arrive to the following theorem : \begin{thm} Let $\fg$ be an arbitrary untwisted affine Kac--Moody algebra.
 Its topological solution is given by